dashpay/dips/compressed-headers.md

 #### Version

-In most cases the Version field will be identical to one referenced in one of the previous 7 unique versions, as indicated by bits 0,1,2 of the Bitfield.
+In most cases the Version field will be identical to one referenced in one of the previous 7 unique versions, as indicated by bits 0, 1, and 2 of the Bitfield.

 In bitcoin testing to block 629,474, there were 616,137 blocks whose version was in the previous 7 distinct versions and only 13,338 blocks that were not.